Bio & Incident Details

 The suspects stole Deputy Cox's wallet, service revolver, handcuffs, and ammunition before fleeing.
 All the suspects were apprehended within several days.

-The two suspects who shot Deputy Cox were brothers.
+The two suspects who shot Deputy Cox were brothers who had committed a burglary earlier in the evening and had stolen property in their vehicle.
+They were arrested in Memphis after murdering Deputy Cox.
 The older brother had escaped from the DeSoto County Jail three years earlier with a second inmate after assaulting the jail cook and the jailer.
 The suspect was arrested in Michigan in 1968 but the governor refused to extradite him to Mississippi.
 The suspect was released after serving his sentence in Michigan and then moved to Memphis, Tennessee.
-The two brothers were arrested in Memphis after murdering Deputy Cox.